 Another common exercise is externalization.
 This technique helps the client look at problems as an external factor.
 These problems could be issues like becoming angry or exhibiting aggressive behaviors.
-Meanwhile, the deconstruction technique helps clients break down issues in a way that makes it easier to understand.
-This type of exercise is especially useful for problems that seem too overwhelming or difficult to solve otherwise.
+Meanwhile, the deconstruction technique helps clients break down issues to make them easier to understand.
+This type of exercise is beneficial for problems that seem too overwhelming or complicated to solve otherwise.

 Discovering a Better Life

-Whether someone needs family counseling or narrative therapy exercises, there are many options available in an addiction treatment center.
-Through rehab, individuals can stop turning to substance abuse and learn how to have a healthier, happier life.
-A high-quality treatment program can support clients during their recovery process.
+Whether someone needs family counseling or narrative therapy exercises, many options are available in an addiction treatment center.
+Through rehab, individuals can stop turning to substance use and learn how to have a healthier, happier life.
+In addition, a high-quality treatment program can support clients during their recovery process.
 At a rehab center, clients can find a variety of options such as:

 - Dual diagnosis program